metosin/packaging-clojure-examples/README.md

 # Packaging Clojure for Production

-Companion repo for this blog post (TODO link).
+Companion repo for this [blog post](https://metosin.fi/blog/packaging-clojure/)

 All the examples have the same resources/ and src/, only the tool configurations (`project.clj`, `deps.edn`, `Dockerfile`, `shadow-cljs.edn`,